-The purpose of this web page is to explain the scientific rationale of mySleepButton.
+The purpose of this web page is to explain the theoretical rationale of mySleepButton.

 What your mind does: Mentation